cqmeronn/Its-on-Sale-Tracker/README.md

 # It’s On Sale Tracker
 **A pipeline to monitor product price data (currently in progress).**

 > **Note:** Still in active development.
-The ingestion, transformation, and CI/CD foundation are complete — Streamlit UI and data quality alerting will be added next.
+The ingestion, transformation, and CI/CD foundation are complete — Streamlit UI, data quality alerting, and Slack notifications are now integrated.

 ---

 ## Project Overview

-**It’s On Sale Tracker** is a data engineering project built to demonstrate a full end-to-end data workflow — from ingestion to transformation and visualization — using modern, production-like tooling.
+**It’s On Sale Tracker** is a data engineering project built to demonstrate a full end-to-end data workflow — from ingestion to transformation, validation, and visualization — using modern, production-like tooling.

-It scrapes product data from the web (currently using `books.toscrape.com` as a demo source), stores it in a PostgreSQL database (via [Neon](https://neon.tech)), transforms it using **dbt**, and runs automatically in **GitHub Actions** on a schedule.
+It scrapes product data from the web (currently using `books.toscrape.com` as a demo source), stores it in a PostgreSQL database (via [Neon](https://neon.tech)), transforms it using **dbt**, validates data quality using **Great Expectations**, and runs automatically in **GitHub Actions** on a schedule.
+Slack alerts are sent with summaries and notifications.

 ---